dmerc12/DSA/algorithms/algorithm_notes.md

 Typical runtime complexity of O(N log N) if equal partioning occurs, otherwise runtime complexity will be O(N<sup>2</sup>), which rarely occurs.

+## Quickselect:
+Quickselect is an algorithm that selects the k<sup>th</sup> smallest element in a list.

+For a list with N elements, quickselect uses quicksort's partition function to partition the list into a low partition containing the X smallest elementss and a high partition containing N - X largest elements.
+The k<sup>th</sup> smallest element in the low partition f k is less than or qual to the last index in the low partioin, and in the high partion otherwise.
+Quickselect is recursively called on the partition that contains the  k<sup>th</sup> element.
+When a partition size 1 is encountered, quickselect has found the k<sup>th</sup> smallest element.

+Quickselect partially sorts the list when selecting the k<sup>th</sup> smallest element.

+The best and average case runtime complexity of quickselect are both O(N).
+In worst case, quickselect may sort the entire list, resulting in a runtime of O(N<sup>2</sup>)

 ## Merge Sort:
 Merge sort is a sorting algorithm that divides a list into two halves, recursively sorts each half, and then merges the sorted halves to produce a sorted list.
 The recursive partitioning continues until a list of one element is reached, as a list of one element is already sorted.